XiSHEN0220/ArtMiner/README.md

 ### Dependencies

-The code can be used in **Linux** system with the the following dependencies: Python 2.7, Pytorch 0.3.0.post4, torchvision, tqdm, ujson, cv2, scipy
+The code can be used in **Linux** system with the the following dependencies: Python 2.7, Pytorch 0.3.0.post4, torchvision, tqdm, ujson, cv2, scipy, skimage

 We recommend to utilize virtual environment to install all dependencies and test the code.
 One choice is [virtualenv](https://virtualenv.pypa.io/en/latest/).